ruslanmv/Real-Time-Object-Recognition-From-Your-Screen/README.md

 you can stop with simple press q

-for example you want to identiy a Youtube video, of one beutiful girl
+for example you want to identiy a Youtube video, of one beautiful girl